Pal79/payments/README.md

 ## Features
 - Calculates the amount of banknotes
 - Asks for the quantity of invoices
-- Calculates total revenue and difference
+- Calculates total revenue and differences
 - Terminal-based interface, no GUI

 ---